rbezemer/universe-social/README.md

 The views are stored in the main src directory and are roughly structed in the following way:

 App -> TitleBar

     -> ContentBody -> Posts - list of all posts

-                   -> PostDetails - Post Details with comments -> Profile - Authors "profile" page
+                   -> PostDetails - Post Details with comments

+                   -> Profile - Authors "profile" page

 Navigation between the posts authors / post details is done by the green buttons on the bottom of the post (Comments / User Profile)

 #TODO
- - Had better caching in the store
+ - Have better caching in the store
  - Better testing, i focused on testing the store and low level components, but ran out of time to do much functional level tests on the high level components
  - More time on styling, relied a lot on just basic look of materialize.
  - more function level documentation